dk7xe/PX4-user_guide/en/flight_modes_mc/mission.md

 1. If a mission is stored and PX4 is landed:
    - On copters PX4 will execute the [mission/flight plan](../flying/missions.md).
      If the mission does not have a `TAKEOFF` command then PX4 will fly the vehicle to the minimum altitude before executing the remainder of the flight plan from the current step.
-   - On fixed-wing vehicles PX4 will not automatically take off (the autopilot will detect the lack of movement and set the throttle to zero).
-     If the currently active waypoint is a Takeoff, the system will automatically takeoff (see [FW Takeoff/Landing in Mission](#fw-mission-takeoff)).
 1. If no mission is stored, or if PX4 has finished executing all mission commands:
    - If flying the vehicle will loiter.
    - If landed the vehicle will "wait".